Royal Automobile Club of Victoria

 The Royal Automobile Club of Victoria (RACV) is a motoring club and mutual organisation.
 It offers various services to members, including insurance and roadside assistance.

-It has about 30,000 ordinary club members who have access to the lifestyle club properties and 2.1 million service members who hold any product offered by RACV.
+It has about 30,000 ordinary club members and 2.1 million service members who hold any product offered by RACV.

 It operates two clubs for members, in the Melbourne central business district and in Healesville.
 The City Club was redeveloped in 2005, the Healesville Country Club in 2009.

 History

 Automobile Club of Victoria was founded at a meeting held at the Port Phillip Club Hotel on 9 December 1903 called by Syd Day, Henry James and James G. Coleman.
-Henry James Joseph "Harry" Maddox (1862-1937) was elected as its first President, and H.B.
+Henry James Joseph "Harry" Maddox (1862–1937) was elected as its first President, and H.B.
 "Harry" James, its first secretary.
 At that first meeting, a proposal from Henry Sutton, the Australian motoring pioneer, was unanimously adopted: